If you need a sexual abuse lawyer after institutional sexual assault or abuse, Greer Law helps survivors pursue accountability and civil justice.

 Statute of Limitations for Sexual Assault

-As Marlo Greer points out in her video on this topic, states around the country are recognizing that when it comes to sexual assault, many survivors are not able to bring claims against their attackers until many years after the assault or assaults have ended.
+Marlo Greer, an experienced sexual abuse lawyer, can help survivors investigate legal options and pursue accountability against institutions and negligent organizations.
+She points out in her video on this topic, that multiple states around the country are recognizing that when it comes to sexual assault, many survivors are not able to bring claims against their attackers until many years after the assault or assaults have ended.
 These states have adjusted their limitations periods for these types of claims, either lengthening them considerably or even removing them entirely.

 This has not happened in every state.
 And states that have changed their limitations periods have not done so in a consistent way, so that the limitations periods will vary from one state to another.
 An organization called Child USA has a webpage that gathers current information about the statutes of limitations in all 50 states.